 “Huh?”

 “Yeah!
-And we’ve already succeeded once.
+And we already succeeded once.
 Meaning that–” Terra opened her large hand.
 “Today absolutely wasn’t the worst it could go.
 Alright?”

 “...Huh?”

-“All the other problems are secondary—recapture squads, having to hide you, or Bonus charging us insane extra fees.
-To deal with the last one, we'd better catch lots.”
+“All the other problems are secondary—recapture squads, hiding you, Bonus charging us extra fees.
+To deal with that last one, we better make big catches.”

 “We’ll stand out if we catch too much.”

-“There are times when it's good to make loose decisions about stuff!”
+“Sometimes it's good to make careless decisions about things!”
 Terra firmly asserted herself with a smile, and thrust a calculated hand towards Diode.
 “So, your decision please, Die-san.
-What’s the conclusion of our ceremony?”
+How shall we conclude our ceremony?”

 “Ceremony?”

-With perfect timing, their order of two generously dished up strawberry-like, blueberry-like, mango-like and melon-like four-fruit parfaits were delivered for their dessert.
-Terra had given the signal to bring it out during the quiet moment a bit earlier.
-The soft cream inside the glass, printed using a brand new printerhead, smelled like fresh, non-oxidized buttercream.
+“Regarding our partnership.”
+With perfect timing, an order of two generously plated four-fruit parfaits with strawberry-like, blueberry-like, mango-like and melon-like arrived for dessert.
+Terra had given the signal to bring them out during the pause a moment ago.
+The soft cream inside the glass, printed with a brand new printerhead, smelled like fresh, unoxidized buttercream.

 “I'm not trying to catch you off guard at all.
-Do you think giving up this parfait and going off alone will make anything better?”
+But do you think passing up this parfait and leaving by yourself solves anything?”

 “Likewise!
 Ahhh, I’m so happy!”
 Terra cheerfully picked up the long spoon and took one bite of the cold, sweet cream.
-She looked to her side.
+She looked at the girl beside her.